FNNDSC/chrisproject.org/blog/2025-08-13-compile-time-construction-rust.md

 :::

-`LazyLock` is most commonly suggested because it does not have any limitations (compared to `const fn` or codegen methods).
-However, it lacks compile-time guarantees about "correctness" in the sense that whether the code compiles makes no guarantee about whether it will work.
+`LazyLock` is both easy to use and has no limitations (in contrast to `const fn` and codegen methods discussed later).
+However, it lacks compile-time guarantees "correctness" in the sense that whether the code compiles makes no guarantee about whether it will work.
 It is possible to have code which compiles but will unconditionally panic.
 The only way to find out is by running the program (i.e. by having unit tests):

 ```rust
 use regex::Regex;